artisticar/artisticar.github.io/_posts/2020-02-11-Probably-Approximately-Correct.md

 - $m_H (\epsilon, \delta) <= \dfrac{log({\vert \mathcal H\vert}/{\delta})}{\epsilon}$

 It's important to note that this doesn't imply infinite hypothesis classes are unlearnable.
 Some infinite classes, such as axis-aligned rectangles and concentric circles(often cited in learning theory exercises), are examples of PAC-learnable classes.
+The finiteness of another measure called the **VC-dimension** determines the PAC learnabiity of a class, and we'll take a look at this later in this article.

 <br>